EXTERIOR

 then the glass would

-not slide.
 It still leaked.

 The complete frame of